JackSherry6/cd1-varscan-snp-pipeline/README.md

 ## Features
 - Modular Nextflow pipeline with clearly separated steps:
   - Read preprocessing and quality control
-  - Alignment to reference genome
+  - Alignment to CD1 reference genome
-  - Duplicate marking and filtering
+  - Custom experimental group combining and merging
   - SNP calling and variant filtering
-  - Normalization and annotation
   - Supports BU HPC cluster execution.
 - Docker/Singularity container support for reproducibility.
 - Automatic logging and error handling.
-- Scalable to large snRNA-seq datasets.
+- Scalable to large RNA-seq datasets.

 ## Requirements
 - Must have a conda environment with nextflow in order to run nextflow